List of The Stand characters: Stuart "Stu" Redman

 Stu Redman is a quiet, intelligent widower and veteran from Arnette, Texas, with a tragic history; he has lost most of his family, leaving only his brother Bryce (who lived in Minnesota working as a system analyst for IBM) as a sole surviving family member, prior to the apocalyptic pandemic.
 He is at his friend's gas station the night Charles Campion arrives.
 Redman is the first to show positive signs of immunity to the superflu and is taken by government authorities, first to the Atlanta Centers for Disease Control and Prevention (CDC), then to the fictitious Stovington, Vermont disease center.
 They inject him with a pure strain of the virus occasionally and his immune system keeps killing it, but they have failed to create a cure from him.
-Redman escapes from the Stovington facility after a government employee attempts to execute him (it is implied the character "knows too much") and he kills his attacker in self-defense.
+Redman escapes from the Stovington facility after a government employee attempts to execute him (Redman himself guesses that it was decided he "knows too much") and he kills his attacker in self-defense.

 After wandering New England for several days, Redman meets and befriends Glen Bateman and, shortly after, Frances Goldsmith and Harold Lauder.
 Redman becomes romantically involved with Goldsmith despite their large age gap, and enters a marital relationship with her including accepting her unborn child; their involvement causes resentment with Lauder, who holds an unrequited love for Goldsmith.
 Redman rises to authority in the Boulder Free Zone, becoming the spokesperson for the Free Zone Committee and acting as the Zone's first marshal.
 Following an assassination attempt by Lauder, Mother Abagail tells Redman that he must travel west to confront Randall Flagg in Las Vegas.

 Redman, together with Larry Underwood, Bateman, and Ralph Brentner, travels towards Las Vegas, but breaks his leg in Utah and is forced to stay behind, along with Kojak the dog.
 Redman develops pneumonia, due to injury and hypothermia, but witnesses the destruction of Las Vegas.
 He is saved by Tom Cullen, who nurses him back to health.
 Redman and Cullen return to Boulder first by snowmobile and finally by foot, where Goldsmith has given birth to the first post-plague child who has survived the Superflu, a son named Peter.
 The following summer, Redman and Goldsmith, who are now expecting a child together, depart from Boulder with Peter and begin traveling toward Goldsmith's hometown of Ogunquit, Maine.

 In the 1994 miniseries, Stu was portrayed by Gary Sinise.
 In the 2020 miniseries, he was portrayed by James Marsden.